anfraz7/anyas-physics-major-advice/_pages/summer_research.md

 Although it worked for the director of this program, I think my last paragraph is a little unprofessional.
 I could have framed it more intentionally about my excitement for gaining an international research perspective, rather than saying I "have always dreamed of visiting Japan."
 That said, I do think it was a helpful addition to explain to the reader why this summer was my only way to study abroad, and show that I would be equally passionate about research and exploring a new culture during the REU.

+I only got into this one summer program with this essay, and I think it's the weakest of my three essays.
+In addition to my critiques above, the first paragraph is heavy on lists and name-dropping which interrupts flow.
+Nevertheless, I present the essay here for reference :)

 **Penn State (summer after junior year):**